tobypatterson/devdataprod/index.md

 3. _July_
 4. October

+*** .hint

-*** .hint From the Energy Cost Analysis tool, select each month and note the estimated costs returned.
+From the Energy Cost Analysis tool, select each month and note the estimated costs returned.

+*** .explanation

+The month of July will have an estimated cost of $2061.62 .